Stocks and shares

 ETFs can track all major markets, including stocks, bonds and commodities, and also any mixture of the aforementioned.
 Some ETFs are even able to benefit from falling markets by going “short”, which means your investment price goes up as the underlying product price goes down.
 These “short” products are not recommended for new investors.

-Growth and income stocks
+Growth and income stocks and shares

 You will come across the terms “growth stocks” and “income stocks” as you progress throughout your investment journey, and these names are simply another subset or group of the overall stocks and shares universe.